Great things happen when worlds collide.

 However, most young guys didn't think Norelco could help.
 They assumed electric shavers were for poorly groomed AARP members.

-We changed their view on electric shavers by demonstrating the ways Norelco—and the Click& Style in particular—helps guys achieve their perfect look and reach the ultimate level of self-confidence.
+At Ogilvy, we changed their view on electric shavers by demonstrating the ways Norelco—and the Click& Style in particular—helps guys achieve their perfect look and reach the ultimate level of self-confidence.

 Thanks to a strong integrated push, we got young guys to clear the shelves at most major retailers—and got their their moms super pissed at us in the process.